 Actually, a perceived pitch need not be based on a fundamental frequency which is physically present in the sound.
 A mixture of frequencies with ratios 2:3:4, for example, can often produce a sensation of a pitched note at the frequency that would have been “1” in this series.
 This phenomenon is known by several names: the “missing fundamental”, or “residue pitch”, for example.
 We will meet examples later, starting in the next section when we look at church bells.

 Getting back to the sound of a vibrating beam, there are two things we can do to encourage a listener to hear a definite pitch.
 The simple approach is to arrange things so that one overtone, usually the fundamental, is much louder than any of the overtones.
 This can be done by using a soft hammer, but the grown-up xylophone and marimba enhance this effect by using resonators.
 As can be seen in Fig. 1, a suitably tuned tube is placed under each bar, to enhance the sound radiated at the fundamental frequency.
-We will see in Chapter 4 how such resonators work.
+We will see in section 4.3 how such resonators work.
 You can directly hear the effect of these resonators in the vibraphone, which has a set of rotating vanes in the tubes so that the resonant effect is modulated in and out in a regular way.

 There is a second approach to making the sound more “musical”: the instrument maker can do some simple vibration engineering to make marimba bars just a little more harmonic.
 They do this by removing wood from the underside of the bars so that the thickness varies along the length of the bar: see some examples in Fig. 2.
 Actually, the maker has several reasons for doing this “undercutting” of the bars.
 Uppermost in their mind, probably, is simply that they need to tune each bar to the precise pitch called for by each separate note.
 Second, especially for the lower notes on a marimba, vigorous undercutting allows you to get away with a shorter bar than you would otherwise need, with obvious advantages in weight, portability and usage of expensive raw material.